boetiusj/hugo/content/pages/faqs.md

     answer: |
       Our professional painters are pleasant and very competent – no creepy dudes.
 We hire subcontractors and hold them accountable to deliver on clear expectations.
 The language they get is the same language we send to the customer - same language, same expectations.

       We pay well enough to attract high quality people.
-Our painters are real people with real lives and real families, living right here in Kansas City.
+Our painters are real people with real lives and real families, living right here in Kansas City."
 ---

 ![paint FAQ questions kansas city crestwood painting](/images/FAQ-pic.jpg)